-- 1. Power-up sequence: - Apply power between V{CC} and GND while \overline{RESET} and SCK are set to "0".
-In some systems, the programmer can not guarantee that SCK is held low during power-up.
-In this case, \overline{RESET} must be given a positive pulse of at least two CPU clock cycles duration after SCK has been set to "0". - 2.
+- 1. Power-up sequence: apply power between $V{CC}$ and GND while $\overline{RESET}$ and SCK are set to "0". - In some systems, the programmer can not guarantee that SCK is held low during power-up.
+In this case, RESET must be given a positive pulse after SCK has been set to '0'.
+The duration of the pulse must be at least tRST plus two CPU clock cycles.
+See Table 22-3 on page 209 for definition of minimum pulse width on RESET pin, tRST - 2.
 Wait for at least 20 ms and enable serial programming by sending the Programming Enable serial instruction to pin MOSI. - 3.
 The serial programming instructions will not work if the communication is out of synchronization.
-When in sync. the second byte (0x53), will echo back when issuing the third byte of the Programming Enable instruction.
-Whether the echo is correct or not, all four bytes of the instruction must be transmitted.
-If the 0x53 did not echo back, give RESET a positive pulse and issue a new Programming Enable command. - 4.
+When in sync. the second byte (0x53), will echo back when issuing the third byte of the Programming Enable instruction. - Whether the echo is correct or not, all four bytes of the instruction must be transmitted. - If the 0x53 did not echo back, give RESET a positive pulse and issue a new Programming Enable command. - 4.
 The Flash is programmed one page at a time.
-The memory page is loaded one byte at a time by supplying the 6 LSB of the address and data together with the Load Program Memory Page instruction.
-To ensure correct loading of the page, the data low byte must be loaded before data high byte is applied for a given address.
-The Program Memory Page is stored by loading the Write Program Memory Page instruction with the 7 MSB of the address.
-If polling (RDY/BSY) is not used, the user must wait at least t{WD_FLASH} before issuing the next page (See Table 20-14).
+The memory page is loaded one byte at a time by supplying the 6 LSB of the address and data together with the Load Program Memory Page instruction. - To ensure correct loading of the page, the data low byte must be loaded before data high byte is applied for a given address. - The Program Memory Page is stored by loading the Write Program Memory Page instruction with the 7 MSB of the address. - If polling (RDY/BSY) is not used, the user must wait at least tWD\FLASH before issuing the next page (See Table 21-9).
 Accessing the serial programming interface before the Flash write operation completes can result in incorrect programming. - 5.
-A: The EEPROM array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
+The EEPROM can be programmed one byte or one page at a time. - A: The EEPROM array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 An EEPROM memory location is first automatically erased before new data is written.
-If polling (RDY/BSY) is not used, the user must wait at least t{WD_EEPROM} before issuing the next byte (See Table 20-14).
+If polling (RDY/BSY) is not used, the user must wait at least tWD EEPROM before issuing the next byte (See

+Table 21-9).
 In a chip erased device, no 0xFFs in the data file(s) need to be programmed.

-B: The EEPROM array is programmed one page at a time.
+- B: The EEPROM array is programmed one page at a time.
 The Memory page is loaded one byte at a time by supplying the 6 LSB of the address and data together with the Load EEPROM Memory Page instruction.
 The EEPROM Memory Page is stored by loading the Write EEPROM Memory Page Instruction with the 7 MSB of the address.
 When using EEPROM page access only byte locations loaded with the Load EEPROM Memory Page instruction is altered.
 The remaining locations remain unchanged.
-If polling (RDY/BSY) is not used, the used must wait at least t{WD_EEPROM} before issuing the next byte (See Table 20-14).
+If polling (RDY/BSY) is not used, the used must wait at least tWD\EEPROM before issuing the next byte (See Table 21-9).
 In a chip erased device, no 0xFF in the data file(s) need to be programmed. - 6.
 Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO. - 7.
-At the end of the programming session, RESET can be set high to commence normal operation. - Power-off sequence (if needed): Set RESET to "1".
-Turn V{CC} power off.
+At the end of the programming session, RESET can be set high to commence normal operation. - 8.
+Power-off sequence (if needed): Set $\overline{RESET}$ to "1".
+Turn $V{CC}$ power off.